Seocho District

 Seocho District was established by Gangnam District in 1988, yet remains significantly connected to Gangnam and it is itself in terms of administration, geography, society, and economics.
 The name 'Seocho District' itself is derived from Seocho-dong, where Gangnam station is located, which was originally under Gangnam District's jurisdiction.
 Consequently, the term 'Gangnam' is essentially shared between Gangnam District and Seocho District.
 Key commercial areas of the Gangnam downtown district, particularly around major subway stations such as Sinsa Station, Nonhyeon Station, and Sinnonhyeon Station, are physically indistinct from Gangnam District and are entirely managed by Seocho District.
 Seocho District is served by the Seoul Subway Line 2, Line 3, Line 4, Line 7, Line 9, and Shinbundang Line.
 South Korea's longest highway, Gyeongbu Expressway, also ends in Seocho.
 The most crowded area in Korea, Gangnam-daero Gangnam station, is located in this district.

 History

 Seocho District was once the capital of the Baekje Kingdom which existed between 18 BC and 660 AD.
 At the time, the area was named Wiryesong (Fortress Castle) and was located in the western area of present-day Seocho-gu.
-Located next to the Hangang River, the area which present Seocho-gu currently occupies is sometimes considered the cradle of Korean civilization, having been inhabited since prehistoric times.
+Located next to the Han River, the area which present Seocho-gu currently occupies is sometimes considered the cradle of Korean civilization, having been inhabited since prehistoric times.

 Development of the area first began in 1965 with plans to turn the land into a secondary hub of the metropolis.
 Over the course of 20 years, the area was transformed from its rural beginnings into an urban center with a population of around 400,000.
 Seocho District was officially established in January 1988, separating from the Gangnam District jurisdiction.